 You hate going to work.
 Everybody around you annoys you and the job you’re doing is monotonous and pointless.
 You’re tired all the time and find it impossible to concentrate on your work.
 Sometimes your head hurts, sometimes you’re not hungry at all, and you’re not sleeping well when you get home.
 You notice that your co-workers aren’t getting along with one another the way they used to, and your agency is suffering.
 Simply enough, you’re all burning out.

-Don’t let those get the better of you.
+Don’t let burnout get the better of you.
 There are ways to turn the ship around.

-Relax, your ship isn’t sinking.
+Relax.
 There’s no need to run for the lifeboats and abandon ship.
 Use the opportunity to take a big step back and ask why you’re running into the problems you’re experiencing.
-You’re not alone when running an agency.
+You’re not alone.
 You have a whole team for a reason.
-Sit down with your leadership team – maybe even your whole staff – to talk about how everybody’s feeling and why you’re feeling what you’re feeling.
+Sit down with your leadership team – maybe even your whole staff – to talk about how everybody’s feeling and why.

 Don’t work all weekend to try and get something done just because there’s a close deadline.
-That will ultimately hinder more than help your team as a collective and it won’t do you any favours.
-Your boss won’t need a hero, just someone who‘s consistent and dependable.
+That will ultimately hinder more than help your team and it won’t do you any favours.
+Your boss doesn’t need a hero, just someone who‘s consistent and dependable.
 Spending a whole weekend to work on that project doesn’t always help everyone.

 It’s better to take a step back and take a look at the bigger picture.
-Agencies are like an analogue clock – they have lots of moving parts and cogs that fit with other pieces.
+Businesses are like an analogue clock – they have lots of moving parts and cogs that fit with other pieces.
 Each has a specific role that works in tandem with the rest.
-If one part is too big, too small, or not there the whole thing becomes difficult.
+If one part is too big, too small, or missing, the system doesn’t operate at 100%.
 Take a step back and observe the bigger picture.
 A study from the University of Illinois gave six recommendations on how to mitigate burnout and stress:

 - Talk less and listen more;